mj-xmr/monero-mrl-mj/decoy/README.md

-# monero-mrl-mj
+# Decoy

-Documenting and experimenting on the Decoy algorithm.
+Documenting and experimenting on the Decoy Selection Algorithm.